buy the book ribbon

 SSHing Into the Server and Viewing Container Logs

 Time to get into some good old-fashioned sysadmin!
-Let’s SSH in to our server and see if we can see any evidence that our container has run.
+Let’s SSH into our server and see if we can see any evidence that our container has run.

 We use docker ps -a to view all containers, including old/stopped ones, and we can use docker logs to view the output from one of them: